Skip to content

 • Should Europe simplify and better harmonise regulation to boost innovation, or is a more profound change to Europe’s precautionary regulatory approach necessary?

-• Given many of Draghi’s recommendations are not new, why has the EU been unable to deliver the necessary reforms?
+• Given that many of Draghi’s recommendations are not new, why has the EU been unable to deliver the necessary reforms?
 What institutional changes to the EU could help overcome this inertia?

 Programme